pedrom34/ZoteroPortable-dev-repo/Other/Source/Readme.txt

 user in an INI file next to ZoteroPortable.exe called ZoteroPortable.ini.
 If you are happy with the default options, it is not necessary, though.
 There is an example INI included with this package to get you started.
-To use it, copy AppNamePortable.ini from this directory to ZoteroPortable.ini next to ZoteroPortable.exe.
+To use it, copy ZoteroPortable.ini from this directory to ZoteroPortable.ini next to ZoteroPortable.exe.
 The options in the INI file are as follows:

    AdditionalParameters=